Year 10 & 11 Options

 • Games

-• Students will also have one tutorial period (Form Hour) per week, covering a number of activities, including planning careers, study skills, IT, PSHE (Personal, Social and Health Education), and skills for life in general.
+• One tutorial period (Form Hour) per week, covering a number of activities, including planning careers, study skills, IT, PSHE (Personal, Social and Health Education), and general life skills.

 Art & Design